 Average lead time = Total lead – Time / Number of completed tasks

-Average lead time in kanban is an important metric because it can be a useful indicator of how quickly your team is completing work.
+Average lead time in kanban is a critical metric because it can be a helpful indicator of how quickly your team completes work.

-If you are a product manager or team lead, average lead time in kanban is an important metric to know because it will allow you to easily spot any potential issues and do something about them accordingly, like adding resources and switching processes.
+If you are a product manager or team lead, average lead time in kanban is an important metric.
+It will allow you to easily spot any potential issues and do something about them, like adding resources and switching processes.

-Lead times come in a variety of forms, with the average lead time being just one metric that can be measured and tracked on an agile team’s kanban board or software tool.
+Lead times come in various forms, with the average lead time being just one metric that can be measured and tracked on an agile team’s kanban board or software tool.

-Some of the limitations of average lead time are that it doesn’t take into account what the team is working on or what they are trying to achieve, which means that data can be distorted by variability in work.
+One limitation of average lead time is that it doesn’t consider what the team is working on or trying to achieve.
+It means that variability in work can distort data.

-Another limitation of using average lead time as a metric is that it’s possible for one project to have an abnormally long completion period and cause delays at other projects with shorter deadlines.
+Another limitation of using average lead time as a metric is that one project can have an abnormally long completion period.
+It can also cause delays in other projects with shorter deadlines.

 What Is the Kanban Lead Time Calculation?

-The kanban lead time calculation is the average amount of time it takes to move a card across the board.
+The kanban lead time calculation is the average time it takes to move a card across the board.